SeanPCompton/SQL-bits/availity/README.md

 switching amongst them quickly, projecting future needs, and leveraging typical tools such as Databricks/Snowflake.
 I have additional code examples for those I may be able to source and share as well if helpful.

-- SQL is intentionally generic; minor syntax tweaks may be needed per platform.
-- Comments explain *why* decisions were made, not just what the query does.
-- Examples are scoped on purpose rather than exhaustive.